unlight/asmt-javascript-questions/README.md

 - Which types of inheritance implementation in JS you know/use?
   - Could you expain all ways how to inherit one object from another?
 - ES5 / ES6 new features || language supersets (e.g. SASS, TypeScript)
-- What CSS preprocessors you know/use?
-Pros and cons?
 - What was the most interesting crossbrowser issue you came across?
 How did you fix it?
 - What techniques you can use to avoid callback hell?
 - Please talk about DOM event handling (capturing/bubbling).